Tate resolutions on toric varieties: Tate resolutions on toric stacks

 The exactness properties in Theorem \ref{thm:toric exact}(4) underscore a key point: if $\F$ is a sheaf on $\X$, then $\Tate (\F)$ depends not just on the Cox ring of $\X$ but on its irrelevant ideal.
-The following examples are intended to illustrate this point.
+The following examples are intended to illustrate this point. \begin{example} Let $\X=\PP(1,1,2)$.
+In Example \ref{weightedexample}, we computed $\RR(S)$; let us now compute $\Tate(\OO_\X)$.
+By Theorem \ref{weightedthm}, we need only compute the minimal free resolution $F$ of $\RR(S)$ and take the mapping cone of the augmentation $F \to \RR(S)$.
+The result looks like: